awslabs/Agent-EvalKit/templates/commands/plan.md

 4. **Maintainability**: Prefer well-documented, actively maintained libraries
 5. **Team Expertise**: Consider available skills and learning curve

+### For AI Generation

+When creating technical plans from evaluation specifications:

+1. **Make informed technology choices**: Use evaluation requirements, agent type patterns, and technical best practices to select appropriate technologies
+2. **Document technology rationale**: Record reasoning for each major technology decision in the alternatives table
+3. **Limit clarifications**: Maximum 5 [NEEDS CLARIFICATION] markers - use only for critical technical decisions that:
+   - Significantly impact system architecture, performance, or maintainability
+   - Have multiple reasonable technology approaches with different trade-offs
+   - Lack any reasonable default technology stack for the evaluation type
+4. **Prioritize clarifications**: core architecture > integration approach > technology stack > deployment strategy
+5. **Think like a technical architect**: Every technology choice should have clear rationale and trade-off analysis

+**Examples of reasonable defaults** (don't ask about these):

+- **Evaluation frameworks**: DeepEval for LLM agents, RAGAS for RAG systems, pytest for testing
+- **Data processing**: Pandas for data manipulation, JSON for simple storage, SQLite for structured queries
+- **Agent integration**: HTTP API calls for web services, direct imports for Python agents
+- **Visualization**: Matplotlib for static reports, Streamlit for interactive dashboards
+- **Configuration**: YAML files for flexibility, environment variables for deployment

+**Common areas needing clarification** (only if no reasonable default exists):

+- **Architecture approach**: When multiple valid patterns exist (microservices vs monolithic, sync vs async)
+- **Storage strategy**: When evaluation scale or data complexity requirements are unclear
+- **Integration method**: When agent architecture supports multiple integration approaches
+- **Deployment target**: When production requirements vs local development needs are unclear

 ### Architecture Patterns

 **Recommended Patterns**: